katrinafu124714/DECO1800-Team7/README.md

 ## why use these interactions ?

 ## why php over javascript ?
+If we using HTML to do the website, we will have over 200 pages for many animal.
+Therefore, we use PHP to dynamic generate the web page.

 ## how do you justify using server side language over client side language